drbp-kcd/drbp-kcd.github.io/_announcements/mathematics-career-opportunities.md

     Although I remained unfocused during M.Tech., I was selected in the only campus interview I attended.
 Once employed, I took my responsibilities seriously and grew into a consistent top performer.
-Today, I work as a Principal Software Engineer, grateful for the opportunities that followed my early setbacks.
+Today, I work as a Principal Software Engineer at Broadcom, Hyderabad, grateful for the opportunities that followed my early setbacks.
   </p>